rachelcynthia/DayOrDateCalculator/README.md

 # DayOrDateCalculator
+A webpage created with HTML, CSS and JS.
 The code of a web page to calculate days left and difference between dates and more
 In this webpage you can:
   Calculate the days added to a particular date.